 Tax-induced international mobility of talent is a crucial public policy issue, especially when tax rates differ substantially across countries and migration barriers are low as in the case of the European Union.
 In this case, high tax rates on high-paid workers may induce such workers to migrate to countries where the tax burden is lower.
 Therefore, international mobility may severely limit the ability of governments to redistribute income through highly progressive taxation.
 A theoretical literature, following on the seminal contribution by Mirrlees (1982), has analyzed optimal taxation in the presence of international migration (e.g., Bhagwati and Wilson, 1989; Cremer et al., 1996; Wildasin, 1998).
-In particular, concerns have been raised that the mobility of skilled workers is generating harmful tax competition driving down the progressivity of taxation in European countries.1 As a result, the mobility response to high tax rates perhaps looms even larger in the policy debate on optimal tax progressivity than traditional within-country labor supply responses.
+In particular, concerns have been raised that the mobility of skilled workers is generating harmful tax competition driving down the progressivity of taxation in European countries.
+As a result, the mobility response to high tax rates perhaps looms even larger in the policy debate on optimal tax progressivity than traditional within-country labor supply responses.

-While an enormous empirical literature has studied labor supply and taxable income responses to taxation (as surveyed by, e.g., Blundell and MaCurdy, 1999 and Saez, Slemrod and Giertz, 2009), there is very little empirical work on the effect of taxation on the spatial mobility of people, and especially mobility among high-skilled workers.
-A small literature has considered the mobility of people across local jurisdictions within countries (Kirchgassner and Pommerehne, 1996 across Swiss cantons based on cantons taxes; Feldstein and Wrobel, 1998 across US states based on state income taxes, Meyer 2000 across US states based on state welfare programs), but empirical work on the effect of taxation on international mobility appears to be virtually non-existent.2 The reason for this is a lack of micro data containing citizenship information along with issues about how to identify causal effects on migration.
-This paper takes a first step towards filling this gap in the literature by focusing on a specific labor market, the market for professional football players in Europe.
+While an enormous empirical literature has studied labor supply and taxable income responses to taxation (as surveyed by, e.g., Blundell and MaCurdy 1999, Slemrod 1998, and Saez, Slemrod and Giertz 2011), there is very little empirical work on the effect of taxation on the spatial mobility of people, and especially mobility among high-skilled workers.
+A small literature has considered the mobility of people across local jurisdictions within countries, including Kirchgassner and Pommerehne (1996) and Liebig et al. (2007) on mobility across Swiss Cantons in response to Canton taxes, Feldstein and Wrobel (1998) and Bakija and Slemrod (2004) on mobility across U.S. states in response to state income taxes, and Meyer (2000) on mobility across U.S. states in response to state welfare programs.
+However, empirical work on the effect of taxation on international mobility appears to be virtually non-existent.
+The reason for this is a lack of micro data containing citizenship information along with issues about how to identify causal effects on migration.
+This paper takes a first step to fill this gap in the literature by